-6.2.2.
+9.2.2.
 Recording to CD or DVD

-It is first necessary to follow the steps described in section 6.2 Exportation of studies.
+It is first necessary to follow the steps described in section 9.2 Exportation of studies.

-Once we see the list of studies in the recording queue, we have to choose the corresponding option (CD-ROM o DVD-ROM) and click the Create button.
+Once we see the list of studies in the recording queue, we have to choose the corresponding option (CD-ROM) and click the Create button.